Pertinent technical details or techniques to help others learn:

-(If this is a composite, etc. please be honest with your techniques to help others learn)
+If this is a composite please be honest with your techniques and share some details so others can learn:

 My favorite sunset location in the White Mountains of New Hampshire is from a field in the town of Sugar Hill.
 Even though they are named the White Mountains, it’s not every year that the mountains are snow covered during the peak of fall color.
 This sunset was made during some very dynamic weather conditions, about 15 minutes before taking this shot I experienced near white-out conditions from a blizzard of snow flurries.
 I decided to wait it out, and was rewarded with these dramatic clouds and lighting .
 This is a composite of two exposures blended for dynamic range.

 Please do not critique this image.
 Galleries are for sharing and discussion only.

 Ed, from the sounds of the earlier weather you had this is an extremely calming and peaceful scene at this point.
 Some nice undulating hillsides to add to the serene feeling too…

 Ed, This is really nice!
 You ended up with some great conditions by waiting out the blizzard.
 The light is wonderful and I like the colors a lot too.
 Beautiful image!

 Beautiful sky and color.
 Well worth hanging out.

 Definitely worth the wait.
 Great sky, and nice color.

 Ed, this reminds me of a painting, really nice work!